lopezjo/CookBook/CookBook.md

 to the originating variable names and avoids confusion.

 ## Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-A file named tidy.txt is created in the working folder via write.table().
+A file named tidy.txt is created in the working folder via write.table() with row.name=FALSE.
 This file can be read back in via read.table().

 For example,